chrisryan91/Daily-Mindfulness/README.md

 Acknowledgements
 --------------
  - My mentor for encouragement and feedback, giving me advice on design and helping me with definitions
- - Tutor support and Code Institute Slack Channel
+ - Tutor support and Code Institute Slack Channel.